Skip to content

 Usage

-You can either run your script from the Command Line, or you can play it back while Rapise is open (described below):
+You can either run your script from the Command Line or play it back while Rapise is open (as described below):

 1. You will first need to open your test or framework.
 There is no need to have the AUT (Application Under Test) open.
-Rapise will open the AUT before it begins execution of the test.
+Rapise will open the AUT before it begins test execution.

-3. In testing framework mode you may be prompted to select test case to executed:
+3. In testing framework mode, you may be prompted to select a test case to execute:

 Test case to execute

-4. Alternatively, you have the option to select a specific test case from the beginning by clicking on the Play button next to it in the object tree:
+4. Alternatively, you can select a specific test case from the object tree by clicking the Play button next to it:

 Play from object tree

-5. During test execution, Rapise displays an execution monitor dialog box that lets the user see the progress of testing playback.
-The dialog is only shown during test execution and can be turned off in the Options dialog.
+5. During test execution, Rapise displays an execution monitor dialog box that allows the user to see the progress of test playback.
+This dialog is only shown during test execution and can be turned off in the Options dialog.
 The following is a screenshot of the test execution monitor.

 playback_execution_monitor

-The user can pause or stop the test execution by clicking either the Pause or Stop button.
+The user can pause or stop test execution by clicking either the Pause or Stop button.

-6. When Rapise is done executing the test, results will be displayed in a table.
-The rows with green text are steps that passed; the rows with red text are steps that failed.
-The following is a screenshot of test results where every step passed:
+6. When Rapise has finished executing the test, results are displayed in a table.
+Rows with green text indicate passed steps; rows with red text indicate failed steps.
+The following screenshot shows test results where every step passed:

 test results.zoom70